 - For youth who do not meet eligibility requirements, Educational Advocacy may be able to offer a one-time conversation (to provide information, resources, or referrals for appropriate agencies or services to youth, caregivers or social workers) Please contact Nicole Toth, Educational Advocacy Senior Coordinator, at 206.267.5149 or email@example.com.

-- Youth must be placed in King County.
+- Youth must be placed in King County or a student in a Tacoma or Spokane Public School.

-- Youth must be attending a middle or high school in a school district served by the program.
+- Youth must be attending a middle or high school served by the program.

 - For youth involved in Graduation Success, we will continue to serve that youth in all Treehouse services as long as they continue to actively engage in the Graduation Success Program, regardless of the legal status of the case.
 Upon completion of the Graduation Success program, youth will continue to be eligible for Treehouse Enrichment programs through the age of 24.